albar965/littlenavmap-manual/src/en/PROFILE.rst

    vertically.
 Maximum zoom results in 500 ft height for the whole profile window.
 -  |Zoom Horizontally| ``Zoom Horizontally``: Move the slider up to zoom in horizontally.
-Maximum zoom results in about 4 nm distance for the whole profile window.
+Maximum zoom results in about 4 NM distance for the whole profile window.

 .. _mouse: